-Truth be told, In the 60's I was terrified of Gloria Steinem growing up.
+Truth be told, I was terrified of Gloria Steinem growing up.

 She seemed like a rebel more than an ally.
 She didn't smile a lot like other beautiful women I admired.
 Her eyes weren't doe-like and soft.
 They were covered by huge glasses that then covered her whole face.
 They weren't even fashionable.